Cane gun: In fiction

 Cane guns have an abiding place in spy culture; a famous example appeared in Ian Fleming's 1953 novel Casino Royale, in which James Bond is threatened with one during his contest at the gaming table with Le Chiffre.
 The cane gun also appears in the made-for-television adaption of the same name in 1954 as well as in the 1999 Bond movie The World Is Not Enough.

 A musket ball-firing, front-loading, musket-style cane gun can be found in Abraham Lincoln: Vampire Hunter.

+The critically acclaimed 2006 video game Saints Row and its sequel Saints Row 2 feature an unlockable "Pimp Cane Shotgun" that alters the players walk cycle when equipped.